yuistar/iceberg-kafka-connect/README.md

 * Hidden Partition
 * Time Travel and Rollback

-This example demonstrates Iceberg rest service and Iceberg table with Trino.
+This example demonstrates Iceberg table with data ingested from Kafka.
-Data is produced to Kafka, and sink into the Iceberg - Trino table via the Kafka connector. https://substack.com/home/post/p-137733070?source=queue
+Data is produced to Kafka, and sink into the Object storage Minio via the Kafka connector in the Iceberg table format The metadata can be managed using iceberg-rest.
+The metadata and data can be queried via Analytics Query Engine like Trino https://substack.com/home/post/p-137733070?source=queue
 ![](kafka-connect-iceberg-trino.png)